 Water uptake in plants involves three primary pathways—apoplast, symplast, and transmembrane—that facilitate the movement of water from the soil through the root tissues to the xylem for upward transport to the shoot.

 The apoplast pathway is the fastest route, where water moves through the cell walls and intercellular spaces without crossing any cell membranes.
-This passive diffusion continues until the endodermis, where the Casparian strip—a waxy, suberin-impregnated barrier—prevents water from entering the symplast.
-This selective barrier ensures that only essential solutes are absorbed, preventing the passive leakage of unwanted substances into the vascular system (Christmann et al 2013).
+Water movement in the apoplastic pathway proceeds until the Casparian strip at the endodermis restricts further passive flow (Christmann et al 2013).

 The symplast pathway involves water entering the root hair cells and moving from cell to cell through plasmodesmata, cytoplasmic channels that connect adjacent plant cells.
-This pathway is regulated by the selectively permeable plasma membranes of the root cells, allowing for controlled uptake of water and nutrients.
+The transmembrane pathway allows dynamic regulation of water and solute uptake, balancing between apoplastic and symplastic control .
 Due to the selective filtration at each membrane, the symplast pathway is slower than the apoplast pathway.

 The transmembrane pathway combines elements of both the apoplast and symplast pathways.
 Water crosses multiple plasma membranes and cytoplasm, exiting and re-entering cells.
 This pathway offers the most control and selectivity over ion and water uptake, allowing the plant to respond dynamically to environmental conditions (Christmann et al 2013).